-Holding a PhD in Music Composition from the National Conservatory of Ireland, Paul has been working full-time as a composer and arranger for more than 10 years.
+Holding a Masters in Music Composition from the National Conservatory of Ireland, Paul has been working full-time as a composer and arranger for more than 10 years.
 The owner of Red Room Recording Studio, Ireland, he has worked on thousands of projects big and small for clients around the world.

 I have been working full-time as a freelance producer, composer and arranger for over ten years now.
 I have studied the great composers in some detail, and operating a studio in Ireland has allowed me to use this knowledge to provide orchestral parts for music in many different genres.

 My specialization is classical music as applied to commercial genres.
 You can count on me to enhance your track with lush orchestral sounds- from soaring strings, roaring brass, to elegant piano.

 Tell me about your project and how I can help, through the 'Contact' button above.

 His professional arrangement has transformed my song.
 Very fast with his communication